MacHonzee/aoc2022_js/README.md

 4) Easy one aswell, just about boolean logic and ranges overlapping.
 5) A bit of array handling.
 Parsing the input actually took much more time and lines of code than just moving the items in the arrays.
 6) First part - ugly but cheap.
 Second part - simple, nice, but not that performant.
+7) Pfew, I fucked up a lot.
+Thought that dir names should be unique, which was a huge misunderstanding that led to several rewrites.
+Oopsie woopsie.